 - Fostering good leadership standards across the sector;

-- Leadership and management criteria - putting in place a clear vision and ethical leadership models, and the impact of the new school finance rating; and
+- The leadership and management criteria - putting in place a clear vision and ethical leadership models, and the impact of the new school finance rating; and

 - School curriculum at primary and secondary level - the quality of education judgement, demonstrating cultural capital learning, and ensuring an inclusive, well-rounded education.

 Westminster Education Forum conferences typically attract strong interest from policymakers.
-This seminar will be an opportunity for stakeholders to engage with officials who have reserved places representing: the Department for Education; the Education and Skills Funding Agency; Estyn; DCMS; Government Legal Department; HMPPS; MoD; National Audit Office and the Welsh Government.
+We expect that amongst those taking part in this conference will be officials who have reserved places representing: the Department for Education; the Education and Skills Funding Agency; Estyn; DCMS; Government Legal Department; HMPPS; MoD; National Audit Office and the Welsh Government.